 - Land Acquisition: TheRide may have the opportunity to acquire additional land needed for future facility expansions in FY2021.
 Budget: \$1 million.
 (Policies 1.0, 2.1, 2.2, 2.4, 2.5). - Garage Expansion A&E: Continuing planning work on a future garage expansion will prepare TheRide to meet service growth needs down the line.
 This is a continuation of work completed in 2017; Phase II will include site analysis, preliminary environmental review, financial planning, and Board and stakeholder coordination.
 Budget: \$271,000.
-(Policies 1.0, 2.1, 2.2, 2.4, 2.5, 2.8). - Ypsilanti Transit Center: An application was filed in 2020 for discretionary federal and state funding; grant awards are expected to be announced in Fall 2021.
-The Construction Policy (2.12) adopted by the Board in 2020 will be followed for next steps, along with a budget amendment for expenditures to be incurred in 2021.
-(Policies 1.0, 2.1, 2.2, 2.4, 2.5, 2.8). - Blake Transit Center Planning: TheRide continues to work with the City of Ann Arbor, which owns the Y-Lot adjacent to the Blake Transit Center in downtown Ann Arbor.
-We are hopeful that these discussions will move towards allowing a small expansion of the BTC on this parcel.
+(Policies 1.0, 2.1, 2.2, 2.4, 2.5, 2.8). - Ypsilanti Transit Center and Blake Transit Center Planning: Applications for discretionary federal and state funding to replace and expand the YTC were, unfortunately, not selected for funding by FTA in 2019 or 2020.
+TheRide will continue to work on replacement and expansion of this facility.
+The Construction Policy (2.12) adopted by the Board in 2020 will be followed for next steps which could include future grant applications.
+TheRide continues to work with the City of Ann Arbor, which owns the property adjacent to the Blake Transit Center, where expansion could occur.
+We are hopeful that these discussions will move toward allowing a small expansion of the BTC on this parcel.
 (Policies 1.0, 2.1, 2.2, 2.4, 2.5, 2.8)